CompOmics/compomics.github.io/denovogui/_posts/2015-08-26-denovocli.md

 ## Help ##

-If you experience any problems with the command line or have any suggestion please contact us via the [PeptideShaker mailing list](https://groups.google.com/group/peptide-shaker).
+If you experience any problems with the command line or have any suggestion please contact us via the [DeNovoGUI mailing list](https://groups.google.com/group/denovogui).

 [Go to top of page](#denovocli)